 When makeup is too cool, the effect is anemic, here again on Ms. Theron.
 There’s something ghostly about the skin, rather than healthy and glowing with vitality.

 3. The waterline of the eye is the inner rim of the lower lid.
-In your best colors, it will be the same color as the rest of the skin, which is calm and pale yellow-beige.
+In your best colours, it will be the same colour as the rest of the skin, which is calm and pale yellow-beige.
 That looks healthy, cleans up the white of the eye, and sharpens the iris.
 You could put a line of cream eyeliner there.

 5. Mascara is cool brown to black brown, depending on how dark you are.
 Black looks like spider eyelashes.
 Some of the dark-haired Bright Springs can wear black.
 Hard Candy makes a cool brown mascara.
 Smear a few out and look at them.

-6. Wear your eye color and wear its complement color in clothing.
+6. Wear your eye colour and wear its complement colour in clothing.

 7. Wear a yellow-cream or yellow-peach eyeshadow hilite.
 It brings out yellow in the eye.

 8. Think about accessories.
 The inside of eyeglass frames can have another color bonded to it.
 It looks cool, and I find it imaginative.
-Spring is a bit exaggerated and they can manage this effect nicely. (image linked to source)
+Spring is a bit exaggerated and they can manage this effect nicely. (image linked to source).
+The outer frame is too dark for Springs.

 The woman who gets my vote as most consistently ruined by makeup and clothing.
 At least, her hair is usually good.
 True of the Light Seasons, the less they put on her, the better, younger, real-er she looks.
 Here not too bad, but I searched.